joeivans/joeivans/README.md

 I worked for 6 years as an enterprise software engineer, developing mostly B2B backend web services.
 When the 2020 pandemic seemed endless, I chose to resign from the enterprise and work freelance to further my own personal growth.
 I found leaving my favorite role as a Senior Software Engineer very difficult but also very promising.

 Every day since then, I've solved at least one algorithmic coding challenge to keep my skills sharp.
-I've only started documenting this work since the beginning of 2023.
+I've started documenting this work since the beginning of 2023 and will continue to do so.

+If there's anything I can help you with, please let me know!

+Thanks for stopping by!

 <!-- links -->
 <!-- WIP